sam-lilly/weeasel/README.md

 ## Who is it for?

-The most sophisticated and well seasoned artists, or someone who just wants to have some fun with their friends that they can cherish as long as the site stays up.
+The most sophisticated and well seasoned artists, or someone who just wants to have some fun with their friends, creating a memory that they can cherish as long as the site stays up.

 ## Technologies Used